For questions regarding this department, please contact Teresa Doyle at 802-461-8774 or at email@example.com

 Excellent - Any entry that is an outstanding representative of the class entered, and would be considered for Class Winner.

 Best of Show - Best entry in the entire category.

-This criteria was used in 2012, a change from previous years, and is seen as a fairer method of judging, and giving credit to those entries considered for Class Winner.
+This criteria has been used since 2012, and is seen as a fairer method of judging, and giving credit to those entries considered for Class Winner.